Kelian98/Easy-astrophotography-equipment-control/README.md

 This sub-section aims to install required drivers if you want to use a DSLR not directly recognized by Ekos.
 In my case, I wasn't able to control my Nikon D3300 on Windows despite all attempts with many softwares (Sequence Generator Pro, BackyardNikon, APT Astrophotography Tool, etc).
 That's why I switched to Linux for astrophotography.

 I found a driver called gPhoto for Linux ([here](http://www.gphoto.org/proj/libgphoto2/support.php "here") you can find all compatible DSLR Cameras) that was compatible with my camera.
 Normally, it is already installed on your Raspberry Pi if you have carefully followed the processus to get INDI, Ekos and Kstars.
-Otherwise, I was able to find a good tutorial to install it on the Raspberry Pi 3.
+Otherwise, I was able to find a good tutorial to install it on the Raspberry Pi 4.
+Normally, it should already be installed when installing INDI, Ekos and Kstars.
 Just need to follow the instructions : [Install libgphoto2 and gphoto2 from source on Raspberry Pi](https://hyfrmn.wordpress.com/2015/02/03/install-libgphoto2-and-gphoto2-from-source-on-raspberry-pi/ "Install libgphoto2 and gphoto2 from source on Raspberry Pi")

 #### GPS